-PIP (Personal Injury Protection) and Car Insurance: The Ins and Outs
+PIP Insurance or Personal Injury Protection for Car Insurance: The Ins and Outs

 If you’ve ever reviewed your auto insurance policy, you may notice the PIP (Personal Injury Protection) portion of your coverage.
-PIP will pay for medical expenses and loss of work expenses for both yourself and your passengers if you’re injured in a car accident, even if the accident was your fault.
-In many states, PiP is mandatory.
+PIP insurance will pay for medical expenses and work loss expenses for both yourself and your passengers if you’re injured in a car accident, even if the accident was your fault.
+In many states, PIP coverage is mandatory.
+Personal injury protection can also provide payments for lost income, child care, and funeral expenses related to the accident.

 Even if it isn’t mandatory in your state, you may want to consider PIP if you consistently drive with passengers who would sue you/hold you medically liable for injury, or if your health insurance policy is insufficient with regard to covering injury expenses in the event of an accident.